Add a health check

 - 5.Click CREATE to create the health check.

-- The check is now active and visible under the Health section on the right.
+- The check is now active and visible under the Health section on the right side of the screen.

 - The check will remain gray until enough telemetry data has been received to determine a health state.